Alberto Dadie

-Alberto Dadie Izaguirre (born 20 July 2002) is a Spanish professional footballer who plays mainly as a right winger for Real Sociedad B.
+Alberto Dadie Izaguirre (born 20 July 2002) is a Spanish professional footballer who plays as a right-back or a right winger for Burgos CF.

 Career

 Born in San Sebastián, Gipuzkoa, Basque Country, Dadie joined Real Sociedad's youth sides in the Infantil category.
 Promoted to the C-team in August 2020, he made his senior debut on 18 October, starting and scoring the opener in a 2–1 Tercera División away loss to Gernika Club.

 Promoted to the reserves in Primera Federación in July 2022, Dadie was mainly a backup option in his first season, before becoming a starter in his second.
 He made his first team debut on 1 November 2023, coming on as a half-time substitute for Jon Magunazelaia in a 1–0 away win over CD Buñol, for the campaign's Copa del Rey.

 Dadie made his professional – and La Liga – debut on 13 January 2024, replacing Arsen Zakharyan in a 2–1 loss at rivals Athletic Bilbao.
 On 29 August, he was loaned to Segunda División side CD Mirandés, for one year.

+Upon returning, Dadie was assigned back to the B-team, now also in the second division, and left Real Sociedad after 12 seasons in June 2026.
+On 5 July, he signed a two-year deal with Burgos CF also in division two.